developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 Attributes of DOM Injection tags:

 **Note that the "pages" attribute specifies the file name of the page into which the element defined in the tag will be injected**.

-The following rules apply:
+**The following rules apply**:

-* Assumes an ".html" file extension; specify extension if different
+* The ".html" file extension is assumed; specify the extension if different
-* For local files, works from directory relative to the installation root; include qualified path if different
+* For local files, works from directory relative to the installation root; include qualified path or substitution variable if different. **Zebra recommends using substitution variables whenever possible**.
 * For server-based CSS or JavaScript files, works relative to the app's start page; include qualified URL if different
 * Accepts wildcard (&#42;) character to inject all files in relative or specified directory
 * Accepts URLs for server-based CSS and JavaScript files only